SatoryKono/ChEMBL_data_acquisition/README.md

 python scripts/check_determinism.py --limit 5
 ```

+The script forwards `--dry-run` to the underlying `get_activity_data.py`
+invocations so the smoke check never mutates tracked outputs.
+Disable the flag
+with `--no-dry-run` if you explicitly want to compare real exports.

 For CLI-level sanity checks you can generate a small deterministic export and
 its metadata sidecar in a temporary directory: